The-Last-Cookie/secure-networking/tools/nessus/nessus.md

 ## Running a credentialed scan

-The scan should be done via a dedicated account used for scanning that has appropriate permissions.
+The scan should be done via a dedicated account used for scanning that has appropriate permissions (local administrator group).
 User accounts and admin accounts of users should not be used.

 To store passwords for these dedicated accounts, Bitwarden might be useful to have on the server running Tenable.